ethenoscar2011/tc-aws-video/Readme.md

 LOADER = 'tc_aws_video.s3_video_loader'

 # Pay attention to this config
-# If you didn't set to no storage , you may occur 504
-# Although this will slow down the request , you can set the cdn for caching the result
+# If you have cdn to access this , then you can set to no_storage
 STORAGE = "thumbor.storages.no_storage"
+# else if you just want to cache the file into local storage , you can use file_storage
+# but you should remember , if you use the file_storage , the files will persistent in the file system until you remove them
+FILE_STORAGE_ROOT_PATH = '/path/to/you/cache'
+RESULT_STORAGE_EXPIRATION_SECONDS = 60
 ```